vbextreme/ghostmirror/README.md

 ### Second step
 Now, working from the saved list from the above command, we will further evaluate the mirrors.
 While the first step will be performed only once or rarely, this step will be the one you repeat periodically.
--P -o -l is same the previous step
+* -P -o -l is same the previous step
--m tell software to use a local mirror list, and -u for use only uncommented mirror -s to apply a real test for mirror speed
+* -m tell software to use a local mirror list, and -u when using an uncommented mirrorlist
+* -s to apply a real test for mirror speed (see All Options below)
--S change sort mode, remove ping, add estimated - to get a more stable mirror, add speed - to reorder by speed
+* -S change sort mode, remove ping, add estimated - to get a more stable mirror, add speed - to reorder by speed

 ```bash
 ghostmirror -PmuolsS  ./mirrorlist.new ./mirrorlist.new light state,outofdate,morerecent,estimated,speed